-The DMA close routines make sure that the DMA channel is stopped.
-Similarly, the device close routine makes sure that all DMA channels are stopped before returning.
-This is to make sure all user tasks return and hardware is in a good state.
+The DMA close routines requires that the DMA channel is stopped.
+Similarly, the device close routine makes sure that all DMA channels are closed to be successful.
+This is to make sure that all user tasks has return and hardware is in a good state.
+It is the user's responsibility to stop the DMA channel before closing.

-DMA operational function names: grspw\dma\{start,stop}()
+DMA operational function names: grspw_dma{start,stop}()